 The batter will be a little runny.

-Grease a 9 inch cake tin or you can divide it in two portions as well.
-Pour the batter and bake for 25-30 mins depending on your oven or until the toothpick comes clean in the centre.
+Bake for 25-30 mins depending on your oven or until the toothpick comes clean in the centre.

 Frost it as per your choice with either a butter cream frosting or a dark chocolate ganache frosting.
 (Bonus frosting recipe in the end of this post)